Do Psychic Phenomena Exist?

 4. Empirical Evidence.
 There have been a large number of empirical studies which offer convincing evidence of telepathy and pre-cognition.
 For example, three years ago, the social psychologist Daryl Bem published the results of nine experiments, involving more than 1000 participants, eight of which showed significant statistical evidence for precognition and premonition (1).
 Since they were published in a highly respectable academic journal, Bem’s results caused a great deal of controversy, including a great deal of criticism from skeptics.
 However, Bem’s experiments have been successfully replicated a number of times (although other replications have been unsuccessful, and skeptics have emphasized these) (2).

-This is just one study whose results are difficult to explain away—many other experiments have been carried out over the last few decades, with ever more stringent protocols (in response to the criticisms of sceptics), some with significant positive results.
-It is possible that some (perhaps even many) of these results could be explained away in terms of flawed methodology or fraud, but if you are open-minded to the possibility of phenomena such as telepathy and pre-cognition, then it’s easy to take them as evidence that ‘something’ is going on.
+This is just one study whose results are difficult to explain away—many other experiments have been carried out over the last few decades, with ever more stringent protocols (in response to the criticisms of sceptics), many with significant positive results.
+It is possible that some of these results could be explained away in terms of flawed methodology or fraud, but if you are open-minded to the possibility of phenomena such as telepathy and pre-cognition, then it’s easy to take them as evidence that ‘something’ is going on.

 5. Personal Experience.
 Throughout my life, I’ve had a number of psychic experiences which I think were too significant to be explained as coincidence or chance.
 Most of these have been experiences of pre-cognition, usually in dreams.
 I don’t have space to describe them here but for some reason they have mostly involved the scores or events of football (soccer) and cricket matches, where in my dream I have read the score in the newspaper, or been watching the match as it came to an end.
 I don’t make a habit of dreaming about the scores of sports matches.
 In fact, I have only had such dreams a few times (at least dreams which I have remembered on waking.)
 In more than half the occasions, I have dreamt the correct scores.